What is my Moped worth | What is my Mopeds value

 What is my Mopeds value?

 I want to try and answer this question as simply as possible.
-A quality scooter starts around 1k used.
+A quality scooter starts at around 1k used.
 This is a scooter that is pretty dependable, easy to start, and goes at least 35 to 40 miles per hour without any modifications.
 A moped that doesn’t run even if it’s a top tank, will most likely not be worth $1000.

 Would you buy a running scooter for $1000 or a moped that isn’t running?
 If your answer is yes, then you will make some moped sellers happy people.